Potential Client Information

 How much does it cost?

-The University of Baltimore Tax Clinic does not charge for its services.
+The University of Baltimore Low Income Taxpayer Clinic does not charge for its services.
 However, clients may be required to pay certain, limited court fees or IRS filing fees.

 For a list of Volunteer Income Tax Assistance sites (return preparation)